 Those seven reasons, no matter how persuasive, come with a hefty price tag.

-The Prudent’s know you do not get a free pass on the math, no matter how much you want to send your children to private school.
-They rather use their cash flow and savings for college or professional school which is increasingly becoming necessary for well-paying careers today.
+You do not get a free pass on the math, no matter how much you want to send your children to private school.

-The kicker is that the cost is only going to go up.
+The kicker is that the cost of education is only going to go up.
 Tuition increases each year slightly with inflation.
-As the kids all get to high school, the Prudent’s would now be looking at a tuition bill of almost $50,000 year.
+For the price of tuition, the Tutelage family could do many other things.

 - Invested for 25 years, it could be an extra $1.6 million or more for retirement

-- A Trip around the world each year
+- Plan a trip around the world each year

 If you do some back of the envelope math, that same money invested for 12 years with a 5% return from a low-cost index fund would be around $600,000 or about $200,000 per child when they graduated from high school.